/ ELV

 | Wet-riser (IS 3844) | 14.5 m | 15 m | Yes |

-Trigger heights compiled from the state's published fire-prevention rule.
-The state rule is amended periodically; verify against the latest gazette before stamping drawings.
+Trigger heights encoded from the state's published instrument (last reviewed 2026-05-19).
+Rules are amended periodically — verify against the latest gazette before stamping drawings.

 / Frequently asked